HarryLovesCode/Vulkan-API-Book/chap05/chap05.md

 ## Procedures

 Vulkan doesn't directly expose functions for all platforms.
 Thus, we'll have to query Vulkan for them at run-time.
 We'll be getting the function pointers at the instance level and device level using the `vkGetInstanceProcAddr` and `vkGetDeviceProcAddr` methods.

-You can find more information in the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkGetInstanceProcAddr) and [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#vkGetDeviceProcAddr) respectively.
-The definitions look like:
+**Definition for `vkGetInstanceProcAddr`**:

 ```cpp
 PFN_vkVoidFunction vkGetInstanceProcAddr(